 Somerset boasts some delightful seaside resorts all offering a healthy choice of self-catering accommodation to suit all tastes.
 Weston-Super-Mare is always popular, with a golden sand beach and grand pier with rides and a great selection of food and drink.
 The West Somerset resorts of Watchet (lovely harbour) Blue Anchor, Dunster (superb castle), Minehead and Porlock offer a more quiet and tranquil seaside location, ideal for building sandcastles sea angling and walkers.
 The West Somerset Steam Railway has stations at most of these resorts other than Porlock, so you don’t even have to drive!

 There are many fascinating and historical museums and country houses to explore when you are not walking, bathing or cycling Somerset’s hills and beaches.
 The most famous museum is The Haynes Motor Museum near Wincanton.
 Here, you can get a first-hand look at a timeline of motorcars in from around the world.
 Also, try the nearby Fleet Air Arm Museum in Yeovilton that gets you up close and personal with Europe’s largest collection of naval aircraft and one of the first Concorde aeroplanes ever built.

-Alternatively, aviation tourists can head to Weston-super-Mare to see the world’s largest collection of helicopters at the International Helicopter Museum.
+Alternatively, aviation enthusiasts visiting to Weston-super-Mare should see the world’s largest collection of helicopters at the International Helicopter Museum.
 Whatever time of year you choose to holiday, you will always find suitable holiday accommodation in Somerset to provide a memorable and relaxing holiday.